 Baicalin, baicalein, scutellarin, wogonin, oroxylin A and Skullcapflavone II are thought to be the major active chemical compounds.
 They are strong antioxidants, lipoxygenase inhibitors, anti-inflammatory, and anti-coagulant.
 Baicalein and baicalin also decrease blood cholesterol.

-Huang qin has been demonstrated to have neuroprotective effects, both in vivo and in vitro, from lethal cell damage due to lack of blood flow.
+It has been demonstrated to have neuro-protective effects both in vivo and in vitro from lethal cell damage due to lack of blood flow.
 The plant’s compounds directly scavenge and quench free radicals and protect cellular and mitochondrial membranes.
 Baicalin also improves the cellular repair potential of DNA.